vdemichev/DiaNN/README.md

 Currently, the output is not specifically optimised or filtered for DDA, therefore, only the following information present in the main .parquet report should be used:
 * Any q-values or PEP values.
 * RT and IM values.
-* Precursor.Normalised (recommended) or, on some data, MS1.Normalised quantity, either if calculated using the Legacy (direct) Quantification strategy.
+* Precursor.Normalised quantity (recommended), either if calculated using the Legacy (direct) Quantification strategy.
 * MaxLFQ (recommended) or TopN protein-level quantities.
-* Ms1.Apex.Area, Ms1.Area and Normalisation.Factor.
+* Ms1.Normalised, Ms1.Apex.Area, Ms1.Area, Normalisation.Factor and Averagine.
+* Ms1.Q.Value, Ms1.Global.Q.Value and Ms1.Global.Quality.

+While DIA-NN outputs can be used in quantitative experiments as is, including in case of DDA, it is often beneficial to apply extra filtering to DDA data (on top of regular filters applicable to either DIA or DDA) using a combination of Ms1.Global.Q.Value (< 0.0001 - 0.01) and Ms1.Global.Quality (> 0.5 - 0.9), possibly with addition of Ms1.Q.Value (< 0.01 - 0.5) and Averagine (> 0.1 - 0.9).
+Note that global filters increase data completeness while run-specific filters typically decrease it.
+This is motivated by the inherently reduced confidence in MS1 signal actually originating from the cognate peptide and not a co-eluting unrelated peptide species in DDA compared to DIA.
+The above filters increase this confidence significantly.

 The PTM localisation probabilities should not be relied upon with DDA data.
 Here we note that DIA is highly advantageous for correctly localising PTM sites.